gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 I called the local vision research clinic and explained my predicament.
 I said, "I have this big muscle control puzzle, and there's this eye-related hypothesis".
-A few emails later, I convinced them to take me almost the next day despite the holiday season's peak.
-By that point, I learned how to play a "mystery card".
+A few emails later, I convinced them to take me almost the next day despite the holiday season peak.
+I learned how to play a "mystery card" by that point.
 I would get people excited that they are part of breaking an enigma.
 Especially in Switzerland, trying to go around the rules (e.g., skipping the line) won't get you far.
 Taking people on a quest is what worked much better for me.